 When Interest Starts Running

-A general pecuniary devise is a gift of a specific dollar amount in a will, such as "I leave $50,000 to my niece."
+A general pecuniary devise, sometimes called a pecuniary legacy, is a gift of a specific dollar amount in a will.
+For example, "I leave $50,000 to my niece."
 The estate does not always distribute these gifts right away.
 Settling debts, selling property, and handling administrative tasks can take time.
-Arizona law accounts for this by building in a one-year grace period.
+The law accounts for this by building in a one-year grace period.

 Unless a contrary intention is indicated by the will, general pecuniary devises bear interest at the legal rate beginning one year after the first appointment of a personal representative until payment.

-A.R.S. § 14-3904After that first year, the beneficiary is entitled to interest on the unpaid amount at Arizona's legal rate.
+A.R.S. § 14-3904After that first year, the beneficiary is entitled to interest on the unpaid amount.
+The interest rates used are set by state law.
 This encourages timely distribution and compensates beneficiaries when delays are unavoidable.

 What the Testator Can Change